Troubleshooting#

 To know the exact reason for fialure, you will need to access the constituent workers of a transaction.

-To find the workers of the stalled transaction, use the td exe list-worker
+To find the workers of the stalled transaction, use the td exe list-worker command with one of the following 3

 options: